E-r-1-c/networking-labs/04-network-security/03-secure-remote-management/README.md

 crypto key generate rsa
 ```

-SW0 was configured the same way using its own hostname.

 A key size of at least 768 bits was used for SSH version 2.

 SSH version 2 was then configured: